ossd-sp22/project-evaluation/neev_evaluations/oppia_evaluation.md

 ##### Pull requests
-**How many open pull requests are there:** 29
+**How many open pull requests are there:** 84

-**url for the last pull request created:** [Last pull request made](https://github.com/FortAwesome/Font-Awesome/pull/18737)
+**url for the last pull request created:** [Last pull request made](https://github.com/oppia/oppia/pull/15085)

-**When was the last pull request made:** 7 hours ago **url for the oldest pull request created:** [Oldest pull request](https://github.com/FortAwesome/Font-Awesome/pull/2)
+**When was the last pull request made:** 11 hours ago

+**url for the oldest pull request created:** [Oldest open pull request](https://github.com/oppia/oppia/pull/14380)

-**When was the oldest pull request made:** Jan 2, 2013
+**When was the oldest pull request made:** 7 Dec, 2021

-**How many closed pull requests are there:** 607
+**How many closed pull requests are there:** 9038

-**url for the last pull request closed:** [last pull request closed](https://github.com/FortAwesome/Font-Awesome/pull/18705)
+**url for the last pull request closed:** [last pull request closed](https://github.com/oppia/oppia/pull/15083)

-**How many users discussed the pull request:**1
-**When was the pull request made:** 7 days ago
-**When was the pull request closed:** 6 days ago
+**How many users discussed the pull request:** 1 **When was the pull request made:** 14 hours ago **When was the pull request closed:** 12 hours ago

-**Do maintainers respond quickly to pull requests when they are opened?** Yes the contributors do respond quickly to pull requests when they are opened.
-They typically respond within a day or two.
+**Do maintainers respond quickly to pull requests when they are opened?** Yes, they also have a bot answering basic questions.

 ### Summary assesment
-**How friendly is this project for beginner contributors?** We would contend that this project is not really an open source project.
-It is more like a repository of a lot of cool icons and a place where you can keep requesting icons or new features, and never really get a chance to contribute to the project.
-The developers actually have a lot of code in another (not mentioned) repository and that makes it difficult to actually look at the whole project.
-There is also a paid version of the project, which provides more icons and features - but that doesn’t make it “open.”
+**How friendly is this project for beginner contributors?** I think this is a very open and friendly community.
+It is welcoming to EVERYBODY with ANY skills (coding or non-coding).
+They have separate pages for the most common type of contributors and the kind of work they do - but also have an interest form for people who don't find any relevant stuff on the contributing instructions, so that anybody who wants to contribute can find a way to contribute.

 **Do the maintainers respond helpfully to questions in issues?** The maintainers are responsive and respectful to the requests.